Elopement and Autism

 When students wanders out into moving traffic or in and around standing water it can be very dangerous.
 Understanding that danger and learning to avoid it can help a student be less vulnerable when they do elope and, let’s face it, you won’t be able to stop a student from eloping 100% of the time.

 Some of our older students in middle and high school look quite ‘regular’ and also because of their size can seem dangerous to those who don’t know them.
 Often they do not respond to questions and interactions with others in a socially appropriate manner.
 Being able to ask for help goes a long way to disarm others and get them to offer aid instead of being combative.
 Sometimes that is especially important in keeping our students safe.
+We have help signs and other visual tools in the NoodleNook Behavior Toolkit, so check it out.

 5. Sensory Stimulation